 The recent media blitz about a leukemia drug named Nilotinib as a potential treatment for Parkinson’s disease resulted in thousands of patients and family members phoning their doctors and our 1-800-4PD-INFO Helpline requesting access to this drug.
-The Parkinson's Foundation quickly responded with a public statement recommending that patients not pursue this therapy unless under a clinical trial.

 What if I told you that it was possible that existing and already FDA-approved drugs could possibly be breakthrough treatments for Parkinson’s disease (PD)?
 It is an exciting potential reality.
 Our Center of Excellence at Georgetown University has been exploring one such compound, which has been previously used as an anti-cancer drug.
 The drug is actually already FDA approved to address chronic myelogenous leukemia.

 Ifeanyi Enoch Onuoha said, “every challenge you encounter in life is a fork in the road.
 You have the choice to choose which way to go: backward, forward, breakdown or breakthrough.”
 Since the publication of Parkinson’s Treatment 10 Secrets to a Happier Life with Parkinson’s Disease, the most common question we have received from patients is what are and what will be the next breakthrough therapies for Parkinson’s disease.